deebloo/device-orientation/README.md

 # ```<device-orientation>```

 A Web Components for detecting device orientation.
+Can be used with or without Polymer.
+Usage is exactly the same.

 ```HTML
 <device-orientation></device-orientation>